 Surface Code Logical Error Rate Calculator

-How to use
+How to use this surface-code calculator

-- Enter physical error rate p as a decimal value such as 0.001 for 10ā3.
+- Enter physical error rate p as a decimal value such as 0.001 for 10โ3.

-What this calculator computes
+Surface-code outputs this calculator computes

-This tool returns four practical planning numbers.
+The surface-code outputs on this page are meant to answer the questions people usually ask first during early resource planning.
+The calculator returns four practical planning numbers.
 First, it estimates the logical error rate per round or effective cycle.
 Second, it checks whether your physical error rate is below the assumed threshold.
 Third, it uses a common rule of thumb to estimate how many physical qubits one planar logical patch may require.
 Fourth, it inverts the same empirical scaling law to suggest a code distance that could meet a target logical error rate, assuming you are safely below threshold.

 - Below-threshold check showing whether the entered physical error rate p is lower than the assumed threshold pth.

-- Rough qubit overhead for a planar patch, using the rule of thumb n ā 2d2.
+- Rough qubit overhead for a planar patch, using the rule of thumb n โ 2d2.

-- Estimated distance required to meet a target logical error rate, when the model is operating in its intended regime.
+- Estimated distance required to meet a target logical error rate, when the model is operating in its intended below-threshold regime.

-Symbols and definitions
+Surface-code symbols and definitions

 | Symbol | Meaning | Typical range or note |